Muir-Fionn/100-Days-of-Code/log.md

 [] (##### (delete me or comment me out))

-**Today's Progress:** Made a walnut pencil holder for Daily CSS Images challenge
+**Today's Progress:** Made a walnut Pencil Jar for Daily CSS Images challenge

 **Thoughts:** Used two divs for the drawing, one for the holder and on for the pencils.